 - Some types of fish, both raw and cooked, as they may contain high levels of mercury

-- Sushi and sashimi, which often contain raw fish—commercially frozen fish (especially those labeled “sushi-grade” or “sashimi-grade”) is safer than other fish, but check with your doctor, nutritionist, or other member of your health care team before eating these foods
+- Sushi and sashimi, which often contain raw fish.
+Commercially frozen fish, especially those labeled “sushi-grade” or “sashimi-grade,” is safer than other fish, but check with your doctor before eating it.

-- Undercooked eggs, such as soft boiled, over easy, and poached; raw unpasteurized eggs, or foods made with raw egg, such as homemade raw cookie dough
+- Undercooked eggs, such as soft boiled, over easy, and poached; raw, unpasteurized eggs; or foods made with raw egg, such as homemade raw cookie dough and homemade mayonnaise

 Simple steps for food safety

 Think about your water source.
-Some sources of water may have bacterial and chemical contamination.
-Well water may have bacterial contaminants.
-Community-supplied tap water is fine for healthy individuals, but it is not tested for safety for people with weak immune systems.
+Some water sources, such as well water, may contain potentially harmful bacteria or chemicals.
+Community-supplied tap water is fine for healthy individuals, but it is not tested for safety for people with weakened immune systems.
 A water filter that removes spores and cysts, as well as trace organics and heavy metals, is recommended for food preparation and drinking.
 Many types of these filters are for sale in stores.

 Prevent cross-contamination.
 Keep raw meat, poultry, and fish or their juice away from other food since bacteria can spread, causing cross-contamination.
-Wash all items you used for raw foods (utensils, cutting board, plate, and so on) before using them for other foods or for cooked meat.
-It is ideal to set aside one specific cutting board for preparing uncooked meat and chicken and never using it for uncooked foods, fruits, and vegetables.
-Don’t rinse raw meat or poultry because it could spread bacteria to nearby surfaces and foods.
+Wash all items you used for preparing raw foods, including utensils, cutting board, and plates, before using them for other foods or cooked meat.
+It is ideal to set aside one specific cutting board for preparing uncooked meat and chicken and never using it for uncooked fruits, vegetables, or other foods.
+Do not rinse raw meat or poultry because it can spread bacteria to nearby surfaces.

 Cook food to the right temperature.
-To make sure cooked food is done, use a food thermometer.
-Check for a safe internal temperature of all poultry and meat, not just roasts.
+Use a food thermometer to check for a safe internal temperature of all poultry and meat.
 For instance, a hamburger should be cooked to at least medium (160˚F).
 Get a full list of recommended internal cooking temperatures.

 Thaw food properly.
 Thaw frozen food in the refrigerator rather than at room temperature.
 You can also thaw food in frequently changed cold water or in the microwave, but cook it as soon as it thaws.

 Dispose of old food.
 Eat canned and packaged food before its expiration date (the “use by” or “best before” date).
-Consume refrigerated leftovers within four days.
+Consume refrigerated leftovers within three to four days.
 After that time, throw out the food.
-Even if food does not smell or look spoiled, it still may be unsafe.
+Even if the food does not smell or look spoiled, it still may be unsafe.
 Some bacteria, such as Listeria, can grow even on foods stored in the refrigerator if they are kept for too long.

 Take precautions when eating out.
 At restaurants, avoid buffets and salad bars where food sits out for a long time and comes in contact with many people.
 Food can become contaminated when someone infected with a virus, often a norovirus, or another “bug” handles it.
 If you take home leftovers, put the food in a “to-go” container yourself, rather than having the server do it.

 Symptoms of foodborne illness

-Symptoms differ depending on the pathogen, or bug, that causes the illness.
-Most often, symptoms are like those of the stomach “flu” (a virus).
+Symptoms of foodborne illness differ depending on the pathogen that causes the illness.
+Most often, symptoms are like those of the stomach flu:

 - Stomach pain or cramps